jazzband/django-redis/README.rst

 * Python3 support with same codebase.
 * Same behavior as memcached backend with connection exceptions.
 * Supports Django: 1.3, 1.4 and 1.5
+* You can take advantage of the connection pool to directly access to the connection object of redis.

 Future plans/In developement